 A dermatologist has your best skin health in mind.
-They are experts in their field who have trained specifically in this field.
-Whatever your skin needs, a dermatologist will be able to help.
-At ENRICH we can have a vast range of state-of-the-art equipment and combined with our highly-trained, experienced dermatologists and doctors we can help you on your way to better, healthier skin.
+They have trained specifically in this field dealing with skin, hair and nail health.
+Whatever your skin needs, a dermatologist should be able to help.
+At ENRICH we can have a range of equipment and combined with our experienced dermatologists and doctors we can help you on your way to better, healthier skin.

 Treating acne can be really difficult, so a dermatologist is well-placed to help clear up your skin.
-We use a variety of treatments, depending on your particular acne issue, including a new, non-invasive light therapy, Kleresca.
-Talk to the staff at our Melbourne clinic for more information on your acne-treating options.
+We use a variety of treatments depending on your particular acne issue.
+Talk to the team at ENRICH clinic for more information on your acne-treating options.

-We have state-of-the-art lasers that we use for everything from removing unwanted blood vessels to resurfacing the skin.
-Our resurfacing lasers target just the top layers to reveal the fresh, healthy skin beneath, removing whatever was on top, bit by bit.
-Laser resurfacing is an excellent multi-treatment strategy used for many skin conditions, so talk to our Melbourne clinic to see if laser resurfacing is right for you.
+We have a range of lasers that we use for everything from removing unwanted blood vessels to resurfacing the skin.
+Our resurfacing lasers target just the top layers to reveal the fresh skin beneath, removing whatever was on top, bit by bit.
+Laser resurfacing is an multi-treatment strategy used for many skin conditions.
+Give us a call, and we can book you in for a consult to see if laser resurfacing is right for you.

-Being too sweaty in all the wrong places can be a hindrance to your enjoyment of life.
+Being too sweaty in all the wrong places can be annoying.
 Treating hyperhidrosis, particularly stubborn cases, can be tricky, but we have a solid handful of treatments to try.
-Call our Melbourne clinic for a private consultation with one of our specialist dermatologists to discuss your hyperhidrosis treatment strategy.

-There are many reasons why pigmentation may develop on skin.
-A dermatologist will be able to place your pigmentation into the right category, then offer treatment strategies based on that information.
-Talking to our Melbourne office to make an appointment to start the process of diagnosing and treating your pigmentation.
+There are many reasons why pigmentation may develop on the skin.
+A dermatologist will be able to place your pigmentation into the right category, and then offer treatment strategies based on that information.

 Melasma – melanin-producing cells producing too much pigment – treatment can get tricky, so finding a trusted dermatologist near you is a useful step.
-Find a dermatologist who is well acquainted with treating melasma, since it is a ‘mystery’ condition that remains responsive to a variety of management techniques.
-Having only the best dermatologist treating you means you will get the best results.
-Contact our Melbourne clinic to make an appointment with our melasma specialist dermatologist.
+Find a dermatologist who is well acquainted with treating melasma, since it is a condition that remains responsive to a variety of management techniques and a cases vary.
+Having a dermatologist treating you means you will get qualified care.
+Our dermatologists can help advise the best melasma treatment for you.

 Vitiligo is a pigmentation issue whereby the melanin-producing cells stop producing melanin for a reason we do not know, resulting in areas of pale, pigment-free skin.
 Treating vitiligo can be tricky, and sometimes the only option is to cover the pale areas with specialised skin-coloured products.
-Our specialist Melbourne dermatologists will decide on the best course of action for your unique case, and help find the cause of your vitiligo as well as helping to treat the symptoms.
+Our specialist dermatologists can advise on the course of action for your unique case, and help find the cause of your vitiligo as well as help treat the symptoms.